eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 };
 ```

-The first function is a rather important one, instead of simply returning a standard Lambda handler, we add the concept of supplying `services` to the handler.
+The first function is rather important.
+Instead of simply returning a standard Lambda handler, we add the concept of supplying `services` to the handler.
-This allows us to explicitly supply services (such as the user token authenticator) to a given handler in a controlled manor, which can be easily tested.
+This allows us to explicitly supply services (such as the user token authenticator) to a given handler in a controlled manner, which can be easily tested.

-Following this, the next two functions show how a handler can now be composed - supplying the ability to specify if the handler requires optional (`withOptionalHttpAuthentication`) or strict (`withStrictHttpAuthentication`) authentication requirements.
+Following this, the next two functions show how a handler can now be composed – supplying the ability to specify if the handler requires optional (`withOptionalHttpAuthentication`) or strict (`withStrictHttpAuthentication`) authentication requirements.
-In both cases the `userId` is provided to the decorated handler.
+In both cases, the `userId` is provided to the decorated handler.

 As we are now managing how a handler is constructed within our domain, we are able to craft how the internal handler signature looks.
-This leads us to opt for a single object parameter, which can be specifically destructed.
+This leads us to opt for a single object parameter, which can be specifically destructured.
-You will also notice that we have decided to delegate creation of the Unauthorised HTTP response to a specific function, which is defined within `src/helpers/http.js`.
+You will also notice that we have decided to delegate creation of the unauthorised HTTP response to a specific function, which is defined within `src/helpers/http.js`.

 ```js
 export const unauthorised = detail => ({